-Summer Program in Epidemiology
+2016 Summer Program Cohort

-The Epidemiology Department recently hosted 10 talented undergraduate students participating in this year’s Summer Program in Epidemiology.
-The program, which ran from June 17 through July 12, was created by Felisa Nobles, Outreach Manager for the Center for Communicable Disease Dynamics, and John Paulson, Associate Director of Graduate Studies in the Epidemiology Department, and is in its third year of existence.
-The program provides students from underrepresented groups an introduction to the field of epidemiology as well as an opportunity to begin developing the skills necessary to pursue a career in public health.
+In the summer of 2014, the Epidemiology Department recently hosted 10 talented undergraduate students participating in this year’s Summer Program in Epidemiology.
+The program, which ran from June 16 through July 11, was originally created by Felisa Nobles, Director of Recruitment Programs & Special Assistant to the Associate Dean of Diversity and John Paulson, Associate Director of Graduate Studies in the Epidemiology Department, and is in its fourth year of existence.
+The program’s co-directors are John Paulson and Mel Larsen, Outreach Manager for the Center for Communicable Disease Dynamics.
+The Summer Program in Epidemiology provides students from underrepresented groups an introduction to the field of epidemiology as well as an opportunity to begin developing the skills necessary to pursue a career in public health.

 For addition information on this exceptional summer program, please visit the Center for Communicable Disease Dynamics webpage.
 If you are interested in applying for next year’s program, please visit the Summer Program in Epidemiology information webpage.